coq/coq/doc/sphinx/practical-tools/coqide.rst

 |CoqIDE| is run by typing the command `coqide` on the command line.
-Without argument, the main screen is displayed with an “unnamed buffer”, and with a file name as argument, another buffer displaying the contents of that file.
+Without argument, the main screen is displayed with an “unnamed buffer”, and with a filename as argument, another buffer displaying the contents of that file.
 Additionally, `coqide` accepts the same options as `coqtop`, given in :ref:`thecoqcommands`, the ones having obviously no meaning for |CoqIDE| being ignored.